This month I've finally got the game loading and saving properly.

 I had hoped to have it ready to announce today, but there are a few features missing (like deleting posts), and it really needs some more testing before I feel comfortable inviting people in yet, so I'm going to hold off a bit longer and will probably make another announcement here when the forum is ready for wider testing.
 Then hopefully we'll be able to have a bit more interaction about the game.
 I know from my Steam dashboard there are a growing number of you following and adding wishlists which is great!
 Please bear with me as I get the main website and forum set up.
 Just wanted to let you all know I'm working on it! :) Thanks!
 Dale J.

-I'm really pleased to finally reveal the game I'm working on - 'Starship Colony'.
+I'm really pleased to post about the game I'm working on - 'Starship Colony'.
 As the title suggests it's a starship colony sim, with an emphasis on survival in space, your ship's systems, and crew.
 Build your ideal starship, manage air, water, food, fuel, energy, temperature and psychology to keep your crew alive across the vast interstellar distances.
 Living in space is hard!
 Your ship is a closed-loop system in space where recycling everything is critical, at least until you reach the next asteroid or planet.
 There will be mining, wiring, plumbing, in-ship factory production, (alien?) radio signals decoding and translation of languages, factions, diplomacy, trade, combat, and much more planned.

 It's very early days yet as far as development goes, and today is all about getting the 'Coming Soon' page up to get established and start building awareness.
 All graphics are placeholders and subject to change.
 And things will change!
 I'm most definitely more of a programmer than a marketing guy so my energy and focus will be on building the actual game rather being a social media busybody, but I'll be posting updates here as I have them to keep everyone in the loop, and to listen to feedback to help make the game the best it can be.
 I'm really enjoying making this game so far and looking forward to sharing updates with you.
 I have a long history in the industry, but developing more in public with feedback is new for me.
 It's great for motivation!